Walla Walla Regional Airport: Historical airline service

 Walla Walla had scheduled passenger jet service in the past provided by West Coast Airlines, which operated Douglas DC-9-14 jetliners, and also by Cascade Airways, which flew British Aircraft Corporation BAC One-Eleven twinjets.
 Both airlines also operated turboprop aircraft into the airport as well.
 West Coast flew Fairchild F-27 propjets while Cascade operated Hawker Siddeley HS 748, Beechcraft 1900C and Fairchild Swearingen Metroliner turboprops.
 In addition, Cascade had its major maintenance base located at the airport for all of the aircraft types it operated including the BAC One-Eleven jets.

 West Coast then merged with Bonanza Air Lines and Pacific Air Lines to form Air West, which was subsequently renamed Hughes Airwest.
 Both Air West and Hughes Airwest continued to serve Walla Walla with Fairchild F-27 propjet flights, although by 1975 Hughes Airwest had turned over all of its service to Cascade Airways.

-Currently, Horizon Air operates Embraer E175 regional jets into Walla Walla on behalf of Alaska Airlines.
+Horizon Air and Skywest Airlines operate Embraer E175 regional jets into Walla Walla on behalf of Alaska Airlines.